Katy, la oruga: History

 The first Katy film was co-produced by Mexico's Televicine and José Luis Moro's studio in Spain, and began production in 1981.
-In the U.S., it received an English home-video release as Katy Caterpillar through Vestron.

 The film's success led to a 1988 sequel called Katy, Kiki y Koko (later known as Katy Meets the Aliens and Katy and the Katerpillar Kids in English), where Katy's children face aliens.

 During the success of the movie, the magazine "Discopóster" with Musart Records decided to take advantage by releasing a special single performed by the most successful teenager Mexipop singer at that time in Mexico, Lucerito.
 The single includes two songs written and composed by Nacho Méndez and Silvia Roche, and produced and directed by Luigi Lazareno.

 Films

 Katy, la oruga

-Katy, la oruga (Katy Caterpillar in the English adaptation) is an animated children's film produced in Mexico.
+Katy, la oruga (Katy Caterpillar in the English adaptation) is a Mexican-Spanish animated children's film directed by José Luis Moro and Santiago Moro.
 The story is about a young caterpillar named Katy who lives in a cherry-leaf tree with her three sisters.
 One day Katy decides that she wants to leave her tree and find out what she really wants to do.
 She soon meets the spirit of the forest Mother Nature, who tells the young caterpillar that she has to discover what she wants to become.
 After that Katy starts traveling the forest meeting other animals and insects she had never seen before, learning many new things, making some friends along the way and discovering what she really is: a beautiful butterfly.

+English-language release

+Vestron Video distributed the film on home video in the United States as Katy Caterpillar.
+Barbara Goodson voiced Katy.